 #5 – BSN Syntha-6 Isolate

 BSN has been a top contender in the bodybuilding and fitness world for some time now, mostly due to their N.O.
 Xplode pre-workout supplement.
 However, they have several other products on the market, including their Syntha-6 protein powder.
-This protein is the second-most expensive on the list at $1.41 per serving, leaving it at the upper tier of our low price range – so it still won’t break your bank.
+This protein is the second-most expensive on the list, leaving it at the upper tier of our low price range – so it still won’t break your bank.

 If you’re bulking, this could be an attractive option for you.
 However, if you’re looking to lean up, or stay lean, one of the more low-calorie proteins on the list might be an option better suited to your goals.